Infinite loop: Alderson loop

-Alderson loop is a rare slang or jargon term for an infinite loop where there is an exit condition available, but inaccessible in the current implementation of the code, typically due to a programmer's error.
+Alderson loop is a rare slang or jargon term for an infinite loop where there is an exit condition available, but inaccessible in an implementation of the code, typically due to a programmer error.
 These are most common and visible while debugging user interface code.

-A C-like pseudocode example of an Alderson loop, where the program is supposed to sum numbers given by the user until zero is given, but where the programmer has used the wrong operator:
+A C example of an Alderson loop, where the program is supposed to sum numbers given by the user until zero is given, but where the wrong operator is used: